 UPDATED BY

 Police robots are designed to make stops, arrests and other intense situations less dangerous.
-Robots assist police forces across the globe with everything from surveillance to clearing debris from accident scenes and even detonating bombs.
+They assist police forces with everything from surveillance to clearing debris from accident scenes to even detonating bombs.

-That’s just one of countless stories involving police robots, which have grown increasingly popular over the last several years.
+That’s just one of countless stories involving police robots, which have grown increasingly popular.
 From handing out speeding tickets and patrolling streets to taking down armed suspects and diffusing bombs, robots have become an effective crime-fighting tool that can save both labor and lives.

 What Are Police Robots?